 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 If you have 99 Cents Only Stores in your area, they have Brawny produce bags, look just like the expensive ones.
 I am trying them now but always wrap my celery in foil, it keeps for weeks.

 Whenever I buy grapes, I always wash them right away for an easy snack to grab.
 To ensure they stay fresh as long as possible.
-I always stick a couple folded up paper towels in the bottom of the bowl or zip-lock bag.

 Many of us have a habit of washing produce before putting it in the refrigerator after we buy it and get ready to store it.
 I was surprised to hear that what I thought was a good habit in doing so is actually not a good idea.
 Wet produce can harbor a lot of bacteria, because it is wet.